GleasonK/poke/README.md

 	poke FileName.ext

+Flags can be used to edit templates, or specify which template to use regardless of file extension.
+Available flags include:

 | Flag     | Description  |
 | -------- | ------------ |
 | -h\|--help    | The full filename with extension |